bennbenben/insta_memers/README.md

 - Just found out that there are other unofficially maintained API to perform this function.
 To explore further next time
 ### 2. 01_02_2022
 - Read up about PIL and OpenCV package resizizing methods.
 Thought about the "flow" to resize and conditions needed to trigger so
 - Both packages seem similar and can fulfill my use cases.
-Another enhancement that is possible is to use K-means clustering to pad the images with the most dominant colour.
+Another enhancement that is possible is to use K-means clustering to choose the most dominant color for image padding.
 Will choose OpenCV as it seems to be more versatile
 - Just discovered a fatal oversight - IMGUR only allows for 50 uploads per day.
 The number of memes that I have locally are easily >5k.
-This prompts me to quickly learn how to interact with IMGUR API
+This means my personal memes might need some time before it is stored online
 ### 3. 02_02_2022
-- Cleaned app_egress.py <i>(or egress)</i> main code, added in argparse notations and organized the code into main and function methods for better clarify.
-This enables iteration of strings later on (or multiple jpeg files)
+- Cleaned <i>app_egress.py</i> code, added in argparse notations and organized the code into main and function methods for better clarity.
+This also enables iteration of strings (and hence multiple jpeg files) when called upon by an external program (probably a bash script: can call Extract, Transform, and Egress in sequence)
 - Created an IMGUR account and started to get familiar with the structure
 - Downloaded existing memes into local C:\\ and removed them from google photos